Summary of Reading Research Findings

 “Vocabulary instruction should focus on important words (key words to help readers make sense of the text), useful words (words they will encounter often), and difficult words (words with multiple meanings, idiomatic words, etc.)”

-The Right Track Reading Programs, Website Information and Activities apply information and findings from University of Oregon’s Big Ideas in Beginning Reading http://reading.uoregon.edu/big_ideas/ including:
+The information contained in the Right Track Reading Programs, Website Information and Activities also apply the research information and findings from University of Oregon’s Big Ideas in Beginning Reading http://reading.uoregon.edu/big_ideas/ including:

 Phonemic Awareness Instruction: